RLOpenCatalyst/rg-doc/source/Features.rst

 **Researcher-wise budget view**

 You can  also see researcher-wise budget details which are linked to a particular project and  you can see configured product details in product-wise budget details page.

 .. image:: images/Image4.png

 Users
 ^^^^^
-As an Administrator you can use the "Users" screen to view all users across Research Gateway.
-Click on the “ ≣ “ option which is available on the left side header.
-You can see the  following details:
+As an Administrator you can see the "Users" screen to view all users across Research Gateway.
+Click on the “☰” option which is available on the left side header.

 Click on the **Users** menu item to navigate to the Users page.